procore/atlantis-helm-chart/README.md

   -h, --help            show this help message and exit --action {init,plan,apply}
                         The Terraform command to perform.
+  --tf-version TF_VERSION
+                        Optional.
+The terraform version to use.
+Pass $ATLANTIS_TERRAFORM_VERSION to this.
+  --planfile PLANFILE   Optional.
+Path to the planfile to use.
+Pass $PLANFILE to this.
+  --comment-args COMMENT_ARGS
+                        Optional.
+Extra args for terraform command.
+Pass $COMMENT_ARGS to this.
+  --debug               Optional.
+Increase log level to debug.
 ```

 For Atlantis usage, we will call this script as part of a custom workflow.
 See the `repoConfig` setting in the `values.yaml` file for the chart in this repo.